News:

 At one time whale oil was absolutely necessary.
 It's main uses were for household lighting and lubrication of machinery.
 There were alternatives to whale oil, but they were inferior in performance and cleanliness of burn.
 While the oil was the primary driver there were secondary products.
 The baleen some whales used to strain food from the sea were a secondary harvest.
 They were used in applications that would be accomplished in the modern world with plastic or steel.
 Simply put whale hunting allowed civilization to grow and prosper.

-Died 4 Nov 1932 Newport, Newport, Rhode Island Find all individuals with events at this location
+Death 4 Nov 1932 Newport, Newport, Rhode Island Find all individuals with events at this location

 Person ID I62055 Nagel